Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

-In no other place than Central Vietnam lies the vibrant city of Da Nang, with its incredible collection of bridges that transcend the ordinary, structures that stretch across waters and skies, pushing the boundaries of both engineering and architecture.
+In no other place than Central Vietnam will you find a city quite like Da Nang, so famed for its incredible bridges that transcend the ordinary.
+Multiple structures stretch across waters and skies, pushing the boundaries of both engineering and imagination.

-Here, the Dragon Bridge, with its mighty spine arching across the water, awakens with the night, breathing fire and water, a mythical beast guarding the gateway to the street market.
-Meanwhile, its neighbour, the Han River Bridge, a technological marvel, spins on its axis, to allow ships safe passage towards the bay.
+There is the Dragon Bridge, with its mighty spine arching above the river, awakening with the night, breathing fire and water, a mythical beast guarding the city.
+Not far, the Han River Bridge, another technological marvel, spins on its axis, to allow ships safe passage towards the bay.

-Further along, amidst the misty embrace of the Ba Na Hills, just 20 km south of Da Nang, a Golden Bridge rises above the Trường Sơn Mountains.
-A pretty unusual serpentine path, suspended by two colossal hands that appear to have emerged from the very heart of the earth itself.
+But among all of Da Nang’s extraordinary bridges, one stands apart: the Golden Bridge of Ba Na Hills.
+Just 20 km south of Da Nang, a pretty unusual serpentine path is suspended above the clouds by two colossal stone hands that appear to have emerged from the very heart of the earth itself.
+The Golden Bridge rises like a miracle above the Trường Sơn Mountains.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission from that website at no extra cost to you.
 Learn more: Disclosure policy.